 A money date ultimately leads to your Budget.
 Keeping an income vs expense budget has been one of the life-changing games for me ever.
 I can tell you exactly how much tax, insurance, bills, rent, food, leisure, etc amount I have to spend over the last 24 months if you were to ask me.

 A money date is where you begin to make smarter financial decisions by taking stock of what’s happening and adjusting it to suit the results you want.
 For me, that included my online business expenses as I was not yet making a penny from it.
 For example, I canceled lead pages, and got resourceful with Squarespace & Mailerlite is pretty savvy.
 I learned some land page tricks and voila.
 That’s $588 saved yearly.

 Translate that into a budget.

 Before keeping a budget, I constantly felt broke.
 I would wonder where in the hell was my money disappearing to?
 I would get pain and 3 days later, cockroaches are having a party in my wallet.

-Now starting a budget can feel like a task for someone who is afraid of facing their money issues, or don’t have a habit of discipline.
-But start it none the less.
+Now starting a budget can feel like a task for someone who is afraid of facing their money issues, or doesn’t have a habit of discipline.
+But start it nonetheless.
 If you know where your money is going, you have better control of it.

 Budgeting also gives you leeway to cut back on unnecessary expenses, shift things around, and save, even if it’s $20.
 Don’t get crazy fancy with it, just get it done.
 If you can do this monthly, pretty soon, you will be a pro at it.
 You can also use a physical budget planner if you prefer.